kavispires/line-distribution/README.md

 ## TO-DO List

-- Decrease Button Functionality
-- Load localStorage to app
+- Load localStorage to app OR something similar